LitGroup/money.dart/README.md

 you need to convert to US Dollars (USD).

 Start by google the exchange rate for AUD to USD.
-You are likely to find some similar to:
+You are likely to find something similar to:

 1 AUD = 0.68c USD